Retreats & Events

 Finding it hard to decide?
-One day answer “A” seems right and the next day plan “B” seems better.
+One day answer “A” seems right, and the next day plan “B” seems better.
 Then you think of possible answer “C.” If you’re asking what’s God’s will, it can get even more confusing.
-You want to run for the hills.
 How to decide?

 LEADER: Ruth Schweitzer-Mordecai

 This has been a year of many surprises and unexpected events in our beleaguered world, magnified by the ever-present news on “devices.”
 What has your journey been like this year?
 Where have you seen and experienced rays of light and hope?
 As the world and your family have been changing, what is your particular “call” and inspiration?

 In this year’s Advent Retreat, there will be time for reflection on our lives this year and for looking into 2018.
 Where are we on our life journey?
 What might we be called to do in the coming year?
 The answer might be very small and simple, or it might be ambitious.
 What changes might that new call require of us?

 We will enjoy the beautiful setting by the sea at Villa Maria Del Mar in Santa Cruz.
 The retreat center is on a bluff overlooking the ocean, with beach access down a flight of outdoor stairs.
 The retreat staff provides delicious food and a deeply contemplative atmosphere.